 “Yea…but the other guys don’t know what they are doing…you’ve got an old PQ-15 valve on your system, and that’ll be hard to change out…plus the parts that are compatible with your line-set are quite expensive.“

 Is there a such thing as a PQ-15 valve?
 No…but how do we know?
 And oh, by the way, there are only two types of line-sets: 3/4 inch, and 7/8 inch.
-All modern equipment runs on a 7/8 inch line-set, so the only time they’ll have to change something is if you have antiquated 3/4 inch line-set forms the 60’s or 70’s.
+All modern equipment runs on a 7/8 inch line-set, so the only time they’ll have to change something is if you have antiquated 3/4 inch line-set from the 60’s or 70’s.
 I’m digressing though…the point is that they can easily prey on uninformed consumers…like you, baby bird!
 Don’t worry though…you’ll be flying by the end of this article.

 The Proper Way to Calculate HVAC Installation Costs